-SmartCredit.com offers a 5-day trial and a 30 days risk free.
+SmartCredit.com offers a 5-day trial and 30 days risk-free.
 If you cancel within 5 days, you pay nothing.
 If you cancel within 30 days, you can request a refund of what you’ve been charged.
-You don’t get access to your SMART credit report after you’ve cancelled your membership.
+You don’t get access to your SMART credit report after you’ve canceled your membership.

 The scores you get are SmartCredit.com’s own calculated scores – not the FICO Score, VantageScore, or proprietary scores from credit bureaus.
 Even SmartCredit's FAQ says these scores are for educational purposes only, meaning you can use them to get a feel for where you stand, but don't assume a mortgage approval based the score you get at SmartCredit.com

 The trial is only 5 days, which is enough time to view your score and your report, but maybe not enough to really delve into the details or take action on what you find.
 To cancel, you have to call during business hours, e.g. on your lunch break or ride home from work.

 While SmartCredit.com presents an interesting and easy-to-understand way to look at your credit report and the $19.95 price is comparable to what you'd pay for a credit report and score from a bureau.
 While SMART actions can be completed with templates you find on the internet or letters you create on your own, the SMART button submits directly to your creditor on your behalf.

 It would be nice if there was an option to just view your credit report and scores, for a fee of course after you've finished your trial.